Janelle Monáe: Public image

 Monáe is known for her eccentric style.

 Monáe's signature style is her tuxedo wardrobe.
 She said "I bathe in it, I swim in it, and I could be buried in it.
 A tux is such a standard uniform, it's so classy and it's a lifestyle I enjoy.
 The tux keeps me balanced.
 I look at myself as a canvas.
 I don't want to cloud myself with too many colors or I'll go crazy.
 It's an experiment I'm doing.
 I think I want to be in the Guinness Book of World Records."
 Monáe's signature look harkens back to dandyism.
 Citing Grace Jones and Josephine Baker as role models, Monáe takes the classical 18th-century look in the classical white and black pattern.
 Monáe's signature look can also be attributed to the early days in her career, when she was employed as a maid.
 She mentioned this in her acceptance speech for the "Young, Gifted, and Black" award at the 2012 Black Girls Rock! ceremony.
 Monáe has been known to distribute the Ten Droid Commandments, which encourages her fans to be individuals.
 The Telegraph also commented on her image as an artist, saying, "Sitting in a grey, airless record company office, this slight, stiff young woman delivers her speech in slow, deliberate tones, utterly expressionless.
 Dressed in her trademark starched shirt and tuxedo, hair immaculately coiffed, Monáe's face is an opaque mask of perfection: all silken smooth skin, button nose and glassy brown eyes."
 Monáe describes tuxedos as a uniform for her career, speaks of wanting to redefine how women dress, and has been featured in the "Style 100" of InStyle magazine.
-The Council of Fashion Designers of America Awards honored Monáe with the Board of Directors' Tribute and the American Ingenuity Award for her "straoridanra ability to experiment in fashion".
+The Council of Fashion Designers of America Awards honored Monáe with the Board of Directors' Tribute and the American Ingenuity Award for her "extraordinary ability to experiment in fashion".

 When it comes to her acting career, Monáe expressed desire to shape it around that of Johnny Depp, stating that he has a very vast career: "The amount of roles: Willy Wonka to Sweeney Todd to all of the dramatic roles.
 Whatever the Janelle Monáe version of that is.
 Maybe something even better..."